ecoacoustics/web-components/docs/spec.md

 ## Outcomes

-1. a prototype web interface for sub-sampling playback, annotation, and possibly validation
+1. a prototype web interface for sub-sampling playback, annotation, and possibly verification
 2. an beta integrated with the Acoustic Workbench

 ## Description